 The Master of Public Service degree program at the Clinton School was the first program to integrate field service as an academic credit.
 While learning valuable lessons in the classroom, MPS students complete three for-credit public service projects ranging from local work in Arkansas communities to international projects on all of the world’s six inhabited continents.

-Admission to the Clinton School’s Master of Public Service degree program is determined by several factors including academic background, graduate admissions test scores, public service experience, and personal vision for future public service contributions.
-In addition, all applicants should meet the minimum criteria for graduate studies at the University of Arkansas, which includes a 2.85 GPA in undergraduate studies.
+Admission to the Master of Public Service degree program is determined by several factors including academic background, graduate admissions test scores, public service experience, and personal vision for future public service contributions.
+All applicants should meet the minimum criteria for graduate studies at the University of Arkansas, which includes a 2.85 undergraduate GPA.

-All interested applicants are highly encouraged to visit the Clinton School.
-By scheduling a weekday visit, an interested student may be able to sit in on a class, meet current students, attend one of our renowned speaker programs, and meet with the admissions team.
+All interested applicants are highly encouraged to schedule a visit to the Clinton School.
+Prospective students may be able to sit in on a class, meet current students, attend one of the school’s renowned speaker programs, and meet with the admissions team.

-For more information on the admissions process, please visit our FAQ page or contact the Office of Admissions at firstname.lastname@example.org or by calling 501-683-5228.
+For more information on the admissions process, contact the Office of Admissions at firstname.lastname@example.org or by calling 501-683-5228.